denoland/manual/typescript/configuration.md

 ## Configuring TypeScript in Deno

-TypeScript comes with a load of different options that can be configured, but Deno strives to make it easy to use TypeScript with Deno.
+TypeScript comes with a lot of different options that can be configured, but Deno strives to make it easy to use TypeScript with Deno.
 Lots of different options frustrates that goal.
 To make things easier, Deno configures TypeScript to "just work" and shouldn't require additional configuration.